Academic and Learning Resources Librarian

 Mintel- a major source of consumer-related marketing intelligence information in the UK.
 Loughborough University subscribes to three sections of the Mintel database - the Leisure Intelligence Series, the Market Intelligence Series and Mintel Industrial Reports.

-Verdict (sign up first on campus with your Loughborough email address) - provides a range of retail reports across a wide range of industry sectors.
+Global Data (sign up first on campus with your Loughborough email address) - provides a range of retail reports across a wide range of industry sectors.
 Includes consumer goods, energy, finance, healthcare, commerce and technology.

 FT.com (sign up first on campus with your Loughborough email address) - full access to the Financial Times newspaper